THE PROCESS IS SIMPLE...

 STEP 1: ENTRY SUMMARY

-> Provide a short 300 word summary of your entry
+> Provide a short 300 word summary of the project which you are entering.

 > Your summary should include: